-Camilla Davidson is a Senior Associate at Rickards Whiteley Lawyers and has been practising law since 2006.
-Camilla grew up in Cowra and completed her secondary education at Hurlstone Agricultural High School.
+Camilla has been practising law since 2006.
+She grew up in Cowra and completed her secondary education at Hurlstone Agricultural High School.
 Camilla attained her Bachelor of Laws and Bachelor of Business at the University of Technology, Sydney.
-In 2016, Camilla completed her Masters of Law (Applied Law) majoring in Wills and Estates through the College of Law and was awarded the STEP Best Student Prize in Estate Planning.
+In 2016 Camilla completed her Masters of Law (Applied Law) majoring in Wills & Estates through the College of Law and was awarded the STEP Best Student Prize in Estate Planning.

 - Estate administration, including applications for Probate and Letters of Administration and advising clients in relation to their roles and responsibilities as executors/administrators and assisting them to fulfil these responsibilities.